 In the ordinary course of business, we enter into land option contracts in order to procure land and lots for the construction of our homes.
 We are subject to customary obligations associated with entering into contracts for the purchase of land and improved lots.
 These purchase contracts typically require cash deposits and the purchase of properties under these contracts is generally contingent upon satisfaction of certain requirements by the sellers, which may include obtaining applicable property and development entitlements or the completion of development activities and the delivery of finished lots.
 We also utilize option contracts with land sellers as a method of acquiring lots and land in staged takedowns, to help us manage the financial and market risk associated with land holdings, and to minimize the use of funds from our corporate financing sources.
 Option contracts generally require a non-refundable deposit for the right to acquire land or lots over a specified period of time at pre-determined prices.
-We generally have the right at our discretion to terminate our obligations under both purchase contracts and option contracts by forfeiting our cash deposit with no further financial obligations to the land seller.
+We generally have the right at our discretion to terminate our obligations under both purchase contracts and option contracts during the initial feasibility period and receive a refund of our deposit, or we may terminate the contracts after the end of the feasibility period by forfeiting our cash deposit with no further financial obligations to the land seller.
 In addition, our deposit may also be refundable if the land seller does not satisfy all conditions precedent in the respective contract.
-As of March 31, 2016, we had \$9.0 million of cash deposits pertaining to land option contracts and purchase contracts for 7,722 lots with an aggregate purchase price of \$204.5 million.
-Approximately \$0.3 million of the cash deposits as of March 31, 2016 are related to purchase contracts to deliver finished lots and these deposits are secured by indemnity mortgages on the related property and are refundable under certain circumstances.
+As of June 30, 2016, we had \$11.7 million of cash deposits pertaining to land option contracts and purchase contracts for 9,972 lots with an aggregate purchase price of \$247.7 million.